SvenMb/RunCPM_Pico_DVI_USB_Keyboard/README.md

 This fork adds vt100 emulation to the Pico-RunCPM/DVI/USB system, making it a usable CPM-machine.
-The vt100 emulation is working for all tested programs, but not everything is implemented and goal is to have a color terminal (this need reimplementing/patching adafruits PicoDVI library, not started yet)
+The vt100 emulation is working for some programs, but not everything is implemented and goal is to have a color terminal (this need reimplementing/patching adafruits PicoDVI library, not started yet)

+Currently tested and working:

+- wordstar 4
+- te
+- ladder
+- catchum

+currently not working:

+- turbo pascal
+- ws 3.3

 Also be aware that I patched the source code for my pinout, so the schematics are not what is implemented yet.
 Just change them to what you need.